Edgemoor Neighborhood Association

 February 7, 2008

-monthly Board Meeting of the Edgemoor Neighborhood Association was called to
+Board Meeting of the Edgemoor Neighborhood Association was called to order

-Rose.
-The only members present were: Brad Rose, Pam Went, Lloyd Grasdock,
+only members present were: Brad Rose, Pam Went, Lloyd Grasdock, Joe Yaver and

-quorum was present an informal discussion was held concerning Chuckanut Ridge,
+present an informal discussion was held concerning Chuckanut Ridge, the Haskell

-the Haskell property, a previously held CSN meeting and proposed building in
+property, a previously held CSN meeting and proposed building in the city.

 Minutes: